 Prior to joining NYU for a doctoral program I was a research biostatistician at Memorial Sloan Kettering cancer center (MSKCC) in New-York city in the department of Epidemiology & Biostatistics.
+Where I worked on survival prediction and stratification in high-dimensional genomic datasets, and developed open-source R packages to perform ensemble learning and streamline data retrieval and processing into an analysis ready format.

 Download my resumé .